PayAINetwork/startup-idea-agent/README.md

 ## Startup Idea Agent

-Buy one high‑quality, research‑backed startup idea each day for $1.
-The agent purchases curated business news, analyzes changes that create opportunities, and returns a single best idea with TAM, why‑now, concrete first steps, and a link to the source article.
+Sell high‑quality, research‑backed startup idea each day for $1.
+The agent purchases curated business news, analyzes changes that create opportunities, and then sells the single best idea with TAM, why‑now, concrete first steps, and a link to the source article.

 ### Features
 - **Paid route (`/idea-of-the-day`)**: protected by `x402-next` middleware; costs $1 per request